geongeorge/i-hate-regex/static/regex/markdown/ssn.md

-This expression can be used to find or validate a social security number.
+This expression can be used to find or validate a hyphen-separated Social Security Number (SSN) in the format **NNN-NN-NNNN**.

 An SSN cannot:
 - Contain all zeroes in any specific group (e.g 000-##-####, ###-00-####, or ###-##-0000)